 Provision and facilities

-A range of support will be provided for both the student and parent/carers which could include:
+A range of support will be provided for both the student and parent/carers.
+These could include:

 - Cedars provision follows a Primary model of education, whereby students remain in one base and subject teachers come to them